vaci101/go-countdown/README.md

 == Installation ==

 1. Download the plugin and unzip it into wp-content/plugins.
-2. Activate the plugin by going to Plugins and choosing Activate.
+2. Activate the plugin by going to Plugins and choose Activate.
-3. Plugin is not active.
-4. Go to your post and add your shortcode.
+3. Go to your post and add your shortcode.
 Shortcode examples follow.

 == Shortcode Usage ==